storj/storj/docs/design/storagenode-graceful-exit.md

 - When a Storage node no longer wants to store data for a satellite I want them to have the ability to run graceful exit for a specific satellite so that they do not lose their escrow on that satellite.
 - When a Storage Node wants to rejoin a satellite they previously exited gracefully I want them to have a simple command they can run so that the satellite is notified and they can start being selected for storage in the node selection process.
 	- The node will restart the escrow process if they decide to rejoin a satellite.
-- When a Storage Node operator wants to reduce the amount of storage space they have allocated to the network I want them to have the ability to do a “partial graceful exit which would transfer some of the data they currently have onto other nodes so they have a way of reducing thier storage allocation without just deleting data and failing audits.
+- When a Storage Node operator wants to reduce the amount of storage space they have allocated to the network I want them to have the ability to do a “partial graceful exit which would transfer some of the data they currently have onto other nodes so they have a way of reducing their storage allocation without just deleting data and failing audits.
 - When a Storage node triggers graceful exit on a satellite but they do NOT have enough allocated bandwidth to send the data to other nodes I want the SNO to be prompted about what action they would like to take.
 	- Continue the graceful exit and exceed the bandwidth allocation the SNO originally setup
 	- Wait until the SNO has enough available bandwidth
 	- Cancel the graceful exit
-- When a Storage Node wants to rejoin the network I want them to have that ability so that they do not need to generate a new node ID via POW, go through the node vetting process, and so they can utilize their repuration.
+- When a Storage Node wants to rejoin the network I want them to have that ability so that they do not need to generate a new node ID via POW, go through the node vetting process, and so they can utilize their reputation.
 - When a Storage Node rejoins the network I want the satellite to keep track of that so that we can start the escrow process for that node over.

 ## Design Overview

-- The repair checker will be responsible for finding pieces that need to be transfered from a node who is gracefully exiting the network.
+- The repair checker will be responsible for finding pieces that need to be transferred from a node who is gracefully exiting the network.
 - The repair checker needs to add those pieces to another queue.
 	- This queue is responsible for prioritizing the order of pieces the exiting node sends to other nodes.
 		- pieces should be prioritized based on how many other pieces are still on the network.
-Pieces for files that are closer to needing to be repaired should be transfered off the exiting before pieces for files that are still considered healthy.
+Pieces for files that are closer to needing to be repaired should be transferred off the exiting before pieces for files that are still considered healthy.
 	- This queue is responsible for communicating with the exiting node and telling it what piece to send to what node
 	- This should be a unique queue for each exiting node
-- The satellite needs to validate the correctness of the data the exiting node transfered to the new node
+- The satellite needs to validate the correctness of the data the exiting node transferred to the new node
 	- The exiting node will send the new node the hash it has for the piece. (that hash contains the uplinks signature).
 The new node will sign it and send it back to the exiting node.
-The exiting node will send it to the satellite to prove the data was transfered to the new node.
+The exiting node will send it to the satellite to prove the data was transferred to the new node.
 The satellite will check the uplinks signature and the new nodes signature on the hash it receives from the exiting node.
 - We need to create a new operation for storage nodes transferring pieces to other storage nodes
 	- Receiving storage nodes should be uploaded to as if they were receiving any other upload (orders, etc).
 - We need to have the storage node keep track how its progress during graceful exit by calculating how much data it had when it started the graceful exit and keeping track of how much data it has deleted (data is deleted from the exiting node as it sends pieces to new nodes).
 This is an estimation since the storage node is likely holding more data than it will gracefully exit (garbage data).